Use ISR on Netlify

 Compared to server-side rendered (SSR) pages and statically-generated pages, ISR pages have distinct advantages.
 They are not rebuilt for each user, so they load quickly.
 And they can be periodically updated with new content without a new deploy.

-# Using ISR on Netlify
+# Use ISR on Netlify

-ISR on Netlify is implemented with On Demand Builders, using the Time To Live (TTL) feature.
+ISR on Netlify is implemented with On-demand Builders, using the Time To Live (TTL) feature.
 You can enable ISR for a page by returning a value for

 revalidate from the